 Vettel leads Ferrari one-two in Brazilian practice

-Sebastian Vettel led a Ferrari one-two in practice for the Brazilian Formula One Grand Prix on Friday, with Red Bull's Max Verstappen third fastest on an incident-filled afternoon at a damp Interlagos.
+Sebastian Vettel led a Ferrari one-two in practice for the Brazilian Formula One Grand Prix in Sao Paulo on Friday, with Red Bull’s Max Verstappen third fastest on an incident-filled afternoon at a damp Interlagos.

-Vettel, a three-times winner in Brazil, lapped in one minute 09.217 seconds on soft tyres with Monegasque team mate Charles Leclerc, who has a 10-place grid penalty for an engine change, 0.021 slower.
+Vettel, a three-time winner in Brazil, lapped in one minute 09.217 seconds on soft tyres with Monegasque team mate Charles Leclerc, who has a 10-place grid penalty for an engine change, 0.021 slower.

 “I think it was a decent day, we understood what the car needs,” said Vettel.
 “I am pretty confident we can do a step forwards.